maciej-bendkowski/boltzmann-brain/README.md

 ```
   pip install paganini
 ```
-When you launch `paganini`, the program tells you the list of packages that are missing.
+When you launch `medulla`, the program tells you the list of packages that are missing.
 In order to install the packages, type into the command line
  ```
  pip install six cvxpy numpy sympy